 Frazier said he had read different types of books in the Shine school library to prepare himself for the competition he felt very excited when he won the spelling competition.
 His favourite subjects at Shine are Phonics and Guided Reading, and when he grows up he wants to be a pilot.

 Both Frazier and his mother are very proud that he is a pupil at Shine Zambia Reading Academy and his life has changed greatly since he came to Shine.
 He is now able to read and write a lot of words by himself.
 His mother said he is even teaching his older sister how to read and write.

-Frazier will be starting Grade 3 at Shine in January 2013, so the fact the he is teaching his older sister who is in Grade 3 at another school already is really wonderful.
+The fact that Frazier is teaching his older sister who is in Grade 3 at another school already is really wonderful.
 After only 6 months at Shine Zambia Reading Academy, Frazier has gone from only being able to read a few short words to being able to read the following:

 High in the hills they came to a wide ledge where trees grew among the rocks.
 Grass grew in patches, and the ground was covered with bits of wood from trees blown over a long time ago and dried by the sun.
 Down in the valley it was already beginning to get dark.